OpenWaterFoundation/owf-learn-virtualbox/mkdocs-project/docs/index.md

 which allows virtual machines (VMs) for "guest" operating systems to be run on the "host" operating system.
 This is particularly useful when a full Linux operating system needs to be run on a Windows desktop computer, for example for software development and testing.

+This documentation explains how to install VirtualBox on a host Windows 10 computer, create guest Linux Debian Jessie VM, export the VM, and import the VM.
+A similar process can be used with other combinations of operating systems.
+Once a core VM is available, specific software can be installed and configured for a specific purpose.

 If a full VM is not needed, consider using [Cygwin](http://learn.openwaterfoundation.org/owf-learn-cygwin/), Git Bash, MinGW, or Linux Subsystem on Windows 10 ([see information about Linux shells](http://learn.openwaterfoundation.org/owf-learn-linux-shell/install/install/)).